-✓ Support expansion of the Family Self Sufficiency Program (FSS) - The Family Self Sufficiency program was created by Congress in 1990 to help families in subsidized housing increase their incomes and build assets that can help them achieve greater economic security.
+- Support expansion of the Family Self Sufficiency Program (FSS) The Family Self Sufficiency program was created by Congress in 1990 to help families in subsidized housing increase their incomes and build assets that can help them achieve greater economic security.
 The program, which is administered by HUD and implemented by local housing agencies, is already helping thousands of Massachusetts families across the state, but thanks to recent changes in program regulations at HUD we now have an opportunity to significantly expand its reach to every family living in public housing or Section 8 housing, including apartments owned and managed by CDCs and other private owners.
 As program participants increase their incomes, they can save the money that would otherwise go toward higher rent payments.
 Over a five-year period, families can save thousands of dollars and in some cases buy a new home.
-We urge the Healey-Driscoll Administration to develop a comprehensive strategy to ensure that every eligible family has access to this life changing program by providing funding, technical assistance, and incentives for housing agencies to offer the program to their residents.
+We urge the Administration to develop a comprehensive strategy to ensure that every eligible family has access to this life changing program by providing funding, technical assistance, and incentives for housing agencies to offer the program to their residents. - ✓ Expand the Earned Income Tax Credit (EITC) The Earned Income Tax Credit (EITC) is widely considered one of the most effective anti-poverty programs for working families.
+By increasing the state-EITC, Massachusetts has an opportunity to lead the nation in reducing inequality, alleviating child poverty, and increasing the opportunity for healthy, successful families. - ✓ Invest in Matched Savings Programs Matched savings is a powerful tool to close the racial wealth gap by providing hard-working households with a match to their savings and an education in 21st century financial literacy.
+Account holders use their matched savings to purchase a first home, pursue higher education, launch a small business, perform needed home repairs, purchase technology and/or equipment to support employment, contribute to a retirement plan, or to pursue other related wealth-building goals.
+The state recently invested \$3.5 million in the highly successful STASH program, and it has also invested in supporting Individual Development Accounts.
+We encourage the Administration & Legislature to dedicate funding to matched savings programs administered by community-based organizations in order to increase wealth of hard-to-reach populations.

-5 The Color of Wealth in Boston - Federal Reserve Bank of Boston (bostonfed.org)
+4 The Color of Wealth in Boston - Federal Reserve Bank of Boston (bostonfed.org)